fmoliveira/delightful-fediverse-apps/blockchain-social-apps.md

 * [Akasha](https://akasha.world/) (beta) - a web-based social network app that uses the Ethereum blockchain.

+* [Datong](http://datong.nu/) - at this point just vapourware with a Patreon.
+Can't rule out it being a scam.
+I presume if it is a real project they will use a blockchain as the homepage says "We will introduce an unique digital coin that you can exchange for services on the network itself."

 * [eSteem](https://esteem.app/) - Tumblr clone using the Steem blockchain

 * [Leeroy](https://leeroy.io/) (defunct) - a web-based social network app that used the Ethereum blockchain.
 Their website now directs users to Peepeth.